-We can help you establish, expand or enhance your Project Management Office.
+Our EXpert PmO Coaching helps you establish, expand or enhance your Project Management Office.

 What is a Project Management Office?
 Anything you want it to be!
 The answer depends on your needs: Your Project Management Office can assume a variety of roles, but to get maximum benefit, it must be tailored to your objectives, structure and culture.
 It is better to start small, and grow functions gradually.

 Here are ten categories of services EXpert PmO Coaching could support; each has its business benefits:

 - Appropriate Project Approach: Agile, or Traditional Information Engineering

 - Project Team Support

 - Project Manager Competence Assessment

 - Project Management Tools Support

 How EXpert PmO Coaching Works For You

 Step 1: Assess Needs